donigian/VerticalShardSpike/README.md

  - Insert the user’s info into the user table.
  - Disconnect from the DomainShardRecord.
  - Connect to ShardIndexRecord using an application configuration-level connection string.
- - Insert the new user’s lookup information into the UserShardRecord table, using the shardId from the retrieved shard table and the userId from the Domain Shard’s user table, for the new location of the user’s information.
+ - Insert the new user’s lookup information into the UserShardRecord table, using the shardId from the retrieved shard table and the userId from the DomainShardRecord user table, for the new location of the user’s information.
  - Disconnect from the ShardIndexRecord.